8 Ways to Avoid Being Unlikeable

 3. Being Chronically Late

 Chronic tardiness betrays a lack of respect and consideration for others.
-By regularly showing up late, your may convey a message to your friends that you do not value their time.
-They may think you do not care about them, and may decide not to make plans with you anymore.
+By regularly showing up late, you may indicate to your friends that you do not value their time.
+They may think you do not care about them and may decide not to make plans with you anymore.

 Chronic tardiness is also disrespectful for your coworkers.
 If you need to be there for a team project to begin, everyone is held up.
 Your colleagues often have to make up for your share of the work, and you end up being a burden on the whole team.
 Perpetual lateness can seriously undermine your professional reputation.

 Many details do not get factored into the estimation of how long it takes to get ready.
 For example, you may linger on coffee, pause to watch the news, or try on several combinations of clothes to finally settle on what looks good.
-Dr. Baratta therefore recommends you increase the time you allot yourself to get ready.
-Since several factors can prolong travel time, such as traffic jams or bus delays, she also suggests to leave home at least thirty minutes earlier.
+Dr. Baratta, therefore, recommends you increase the time you allot yourself to get ready.
+Since several factors can prolong travel time, such as traffic jams or bus delays, she also suggests leaving home at least thirty minutes earlier.

 4. Having a Closed Mind

 Being open-minded also makes you approachable and interesting to others.
 People will not want to interact with you if they know you are intolerant of different opinions and unreceptive to new ideas.
 They will avoid discussing issues with you, assuming that you have already formed an opinion and are unwilling to listen.
-People may even think you lack the ability to think critically about anything different from your own way of living.
+This disposition can turn people away from you, and they may come to the ultimate conclusion that you lack the ability to think critically about anything different from your own way of living.

 Open-mindedness is also an important quality in the workplace.
 Managers want to know that you have a willingness to learn new notions and consider alternative approaches to problem-solving.

 Try to eliminate preconceived judgment and to examine every situation from multiple angles.
-Be curious to find out why those around you have certain beliefs and opinions, and how their experiences shaped their perspectives
+Interesting people are curious about the world at large, and you should be motivated to find out why those around you have certain beliefs and opinions, as well as how their experiences have shaped their perspectives (even if you think you already know the answers).

 5. Interrupting Others

 Even though you have good intentions, interrupting others can be an extremely bad habit.
-It can make you look disrespectful, selfish, or even desperate for the spotlight.
+It can make you look disrespectful, selfish, or megalomaniacally obsessed with keeping the conversation focus on yourself.
 This behavior can become a constant source of frustration for others.

 Your conversation partners may feel like you are more concerned with your opinion, and that you do not really care about what they have to say.
 Your impatience might cause them to feel disrespected or unimportant.
 They can get really annoyed if they lose their train of thought because of your intervention.
 People rarely want to interact with someone who makes them feel this way.